“Join or Die” Documentary Is Canary in the Coal Mine and Inspires Taking Action

-The film explores the decades-long decline in civic infrastructure, and the community connectors that could help mend America’s unraveling democracy.
+The film explores the decades-long decline in civic infrastructure and the community connectors that could help mend America’s unraveling democracy.

 Directed by brother-and-sister duo Rebecca Davis and Pete Davis, “Join or Die" is a film about why you should join a club and why the fate of America may depend on it.
 It traces America's civic unraveling through Putnam’s research and sheds light on our declining sense of community.
 But the movie ultimately provides a path out of our current crisis of democracy.

 Putnam is a great main character; even those woefully uninterested in social science can appreciate the human story at the center of this film about Putman's road to discovery.
-Beyond that, Putnam's discoveries reveal much about humanity in a democratic society, and it's hard not to latch onto the concepts being presented to us.
+Beyond that, Putnam's discoveries reveal much about humanity in a democratic society, and it's hard not to grasp the concepts presented to us.
 In short, people don't engage with one another on micro levels as they used to, which has catastrophic macro effects on society.

 For many years, I have said that I am not a joiner.
 Life is busy.
 My career demands more than 40 hours a week.
 I have other interests and a family to keep up with, too.
 At least those have been my excuses for not joining.
 But I now see the value in joining, not just for my own physical and mental health but also for the sake of my community.

 The movie also does a great job of explaining the value of social capital.
-I will write more on that in a week or two.

 MORE INFORMATION